evadegano/evadegano/README.md

 As a Project Manager in Digital Marketing and E-Commerce for over 4 years, I realized that the tech behind the products I was working on was what I was truly passionate about.
 Plus, I have always had a knack for improving and automating processes.

 ### My portfolio
+Check out my repos to see my projects.

 ### Let's connect!
 <p align="left">